 They are typically s-shaped plastic sticks with a variety of knobs and handles placed at different points.

 The idea is to manouevre the cane into a position where one of the knobs is pressing into your tight muscle knot.

-From there you can use one of the handles to pull forward which presses the knob deeper into the knot.
+From there you use one of the handles to pull forward which presses the knob deeper into the knot.

-By applying this pressure you stimulate the muscle knot and encourage it to release.
+And by applying this pressure you stimulate the muscle knot and encourage it to release.

 And by keeping this pressure applied for a minute or two you should feel the muscle begin to release.

-Lay on an Acupressure Mat
+6. Lay Down On An Acupressure Mat

 Acupressure mats are the modern day equivalent to a medieval bed of nails.